zhfg/refly/README.md

 ## How to Use?

 - **Cloud**
-  - We've deployed a Refly Cloud version that allows zero-configuration usage, offering all capabilities of the self-hosted version, including free access to GPT-4o-mini and limited trials of GPT-4o and Claude-3.5-Sonnet
+  - We've deployed a Refly Cloud version that allows zero-configuration usage, offering all capabilities of the self-hosted version, including free access to GPT-4o-mini and limited trials of GPT-4o and Claude-3.5-Sonnet.
+Visit [https://refly.ai/](https://refly.ai/) to get started.
 - **Self-hosting Refly Community Edition**
-  - Get started quickly with our [Getting Started Guide](https://docs.refly.ai/) to run Refly in your environment.
+  - Get started quickly with our [Getting Started Guide](./CONTRIBUTING.md) to run Refly in your environment.
 For more detailed references and in-depth instructions, please refer to our documentation.
 - **Refly for enterprise / organizations**
+  Please contact us at [support@refly.ai](mailto:support@refly.ai) for private deployment solutions.

 ## Stay Updated